ryanosull/FLW-Travel-Journal/README.md

 # Features

-• **View Visited Homes:** Users can browse a list of homes they have visited, along with essential details such as the name, date of visit, location, description, and an image of the home.

-• **Add New Homes:** Easily add new entries to your travel journal by providing information about the visited home, including its name, date, location, description, and an image.

-• **Edit Entries:** Update the details of your previous entries, such as correcting information or adding additional notes.

-• **Delete Entries:** Remove entries from your travel journal if needed.

 • **Full CRUD Capability:** The app supports Create, Read, Update, and Delete operations, allowing you to manage your travel journal effectively.

+    • View Visited Homes: Users can browse a list of homes they have visited, along with essential details such as the name, date of visit, location, description, and an image of the home.

+    • Add New Homes: Easily add new entries to your travel journal by providing information about the visited home, including its name, date, location, description, and an image.

+    • Edit Entries: Update the details of your previous entries, such as correcting information or adding additional notes.

+    • Delete Entries: Remove entries from your travel journal if needed.

+• **F:**

 # Technologies Used